d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 calculate the gradients $\partial J/\partial \mathbf{W}^{(1)}$
 and $\partial J/\partial \mathbf{W}^{(2)}$.
-To accompish this, we will apply the chain rule and calculate in turn the gradient of each intermediate variable and parameter.
+To accompish this, we will apply the chain rule and calculate, in turn, the gradient of each intermediate variable and parameter.
 The order of calculations are reversed relative to those performed in forward propagation,